Scalable conditional deep inverse Rosenblatt transports using tensor-trains and gradient-based dimension reduction: Variable reordering and reparametrization

-In addition to variable reordering, we can also reparametrize the variables $y$ and $\theta$ to further enhance the approximation power of TT.
-To preserve the product structure of the reference density in \eqref{eq:rho} after reparametrization, we restrict the analysis to Gaussian prior $\pi_{\Theta}$ and Gaussian likelihood $\pi_{Y|\Theta}$.
+In addition to variable reordering, we can also reparametrize the variables $y$ and $\theta$ to further reduce the interdependence among $(Y,\Theta)$.
+To preserve the product-form structure of the reference density in \eqref{eq:rho} after reparametrization, we restrict the analysis to Gaussian prior and Gaussian observation error.

 \begin{proposition} Assume the joint density takes the form